When you’re craving a sweet treat on a hot day, forego the glass of wine for Watermelon Rosé Slushies. Who said slushies are just for kids?

 I recommend letting the slushies chill a bit more after scooping them into glasses, otherwise they’ll get super melty super quickly.
 Not that that’s really a bad thing… You can start off by eating them with a spoon and finish by sipping straight from the glass.

-Of course, if you’re more of a social type, this is also the perfect treat to serve your friends.
+Of course, if you’re more of a social type, these are also the perfect treat to serve your friends.
 Who would ever turn down these slushies??
 Then again, books are my best friends, so…

 But actually, maybe it’s time to make these watermelon rosé slushies my new best friend… They’re pretty, sweet, and always completely delightful.